Grove House Governing Body

 Chair of Review Board

 Mrs S Charman

-The Governing Body reconstituted in April 2017 and all governors have a four year term of office that comes to an end in April 2021.
+The Governing Body reconstituted in April 2017 and all governors have a four year term of office.

 The Governing Body meets every half-term throughout the academic year.